LloydVincent/bitstamp/README.md

 ## BitStamp

 Javascript numbers have 64 bits, that's a lot to work with.<br>
-BitStamp is a Typescript class which can usees the bits in a single number to represent a small object.
+BitStamp is a Typescript class which uses the bits in a single number to represent a small object.

 ### Example usage